-- Switch off the lamps underneath the pull-down bed. - Remove any obstacles in the area into which the pull-down bed extends (e.g. headrests). - Fold over the back cushions. - Pull out the release area (Fig. 77,1 or Fig. 78,1) at the bottom.
-The lock is released. - Use both hands to pull the pull-down bed down as far as it will go.

-- If the pull-down bed was in the uppermost locking position: Pull the release area out again to override the second locking position.
+- Switch off the lamps underneath the pull-down bed. - Remove any obstacles in the area into which the pull-down bed extends (e.g. headrests). - Fold over the back cushions. - Pull out the release area (Fig. 81,1 or Fig. 82,1) at the bottom or press the release knob (Fig. 83).
+The lock is released. - Use both hands to pull the pull-down bed down as far as it will go. - If the pull-down bed was in the uppermost locking position: Pull the release area out again to override the second locking position or press the release knob again.
 Use both hands to pull the pull-down bed down as far as it will go. - Make sure that the pull-down bed is in the lower end position and is not resting on obstacles such as headrests or cushions.

-Fig. 79 Folding aid
+Fig. 84 Folding aid